tusharbhutt/Endless-Nodes/readme.md

 [Comfyroll Custom Nodes](https://github.com/RockOfFire/ComfyUI_Comfyroll_CustomNode) for the overall node code layout, coding snippets,  and inspiration for the text input and number switches

  [WLSH Nodes](https://github.com/wallish77/wlsh_nodes) for some coding for the Integer Widget

 [ComfyUI](https://github.com/comfyanonymous/ComfyUI) Interface for the basic ideas of what nodes I wanted

+[ComfyUI-Strimmlarns-Aesthetic-Score](https://github.com/strimmlarn/ComfyUI-Strimmlarns-Aesthetic-Score) for the original coding for Aesthetic Scoring Type One

+The orginal scorer, and therefore my derivative too, use the [MLP class code](https://github.com/christophschuhmann/improved-aesthetic-predictor) from Christoph Schuhmann